wein.plus

 Varro

-The Roman historian and politician Marcius Terentius Varro (116-27 BC) was one of the most important and prolific ancient authors.
-He was a troop commander under Pompey (106-48 BC), was imprisoned by Julius Caesar (100-44 BC) after the Battle of Pharsalos (48 BC), but was then appointed Imperial Librarian.
-His extensive works cover a wide range such as grammar, geography, training, natural sciences, philosophy and law.
-He was described by the Roman rhetor Marcus Fabius Quintilian (35-96) as "the most learned of all Romans".
+The Roman historian Marcius Terentius Varro (116-27 BC) was one of the most significant and productive ancient authors.
+He was a military leader under Pompey (106-48 BC), captured after the Battle of Pharsalus (48 BC) by Julius Caesar (100-44 BC), but was then appointed as the imperial librarian.
+His extensive works cover a wide range of topics such as grammar, geography, education, natural sciences, philosophy, and law.
+The Roman rhetorician Marcus Fabius Quintilian (35-96) referred to him as the "most learned of all Romans."
 Of his complete works, only "De re rustica" (also Res rusticae = On Agriculture) has survived in its entirety.
-He wrote it at the ripe old age of 80 and dedicated it to his wife, who owned a country estate.
-The first of the three volumes describes agriculture, including viticulture.
-The other volumes deal mainly with animal husbandry.
+He wrote it at the advanced age of 80 and dedicated it to his wife, who owned a country estate.
+The first of the three volumes describes agriculture, which also includes viticulture.
+The other volumes mainly deal with animal husbandry.
+Varro cites the Carthaginian Mago (500 BC) as his main source and mentions his work.
+He also cites Xenophon (426-355 BC), Aristotle (384-322 BC), and Cato (234-149 BC) as additional sources.
+Practical advice is given in a polished style and in dialogue form, often referring to the "good old days" when there were only honest, hardworking country folk and no urban decadence.
+In his opinion, wines should be at least one year old, particularly attributing aging potential to the Falerner.
+Later Roman authors such as Vergil (70-19 BC), Pliny the Elder (23-79 AD), Columella (1st century), and Palladius (4th century) used his work as a source.
+Parts are also included in the famous agricultural compilation Geoponika from the 10th century.
+See also under Ancient Grape Varieties and Ancient Wines.

 Voices of our members